coleturner/graphql-rails-resolver/README.md

 ```

-### Override Default Resolution
+### Override Default Scope
-The default behavior is to use `Model.all` to seed the resolution.
-This seed can be changed by providing a block or lambda to the class instance:
+The default behavior is to use `Model.all` to scope the resolution.
+This scope can be changed by providing a block or lambda to the class instance:
 ```
 Resolvers::Post.new(Proc.new {
 	::Post.where(:created_at => ...)